djfdyuruiry/ts-lambda-api/README.md

     - HTTP Basic Security scheme (when a basic auth filter is configured)
 - Specification files can be generated in `JSON` or `YAML` format (see [YAML Support](#open-api-yaml))

-To enable it, use the `swagger` property in the `AppConfig` class when building your app:
+To enable it, use the `openApi` property in the `AppConfig` class when building your app:

 ```typescript
 // build controllers path...